ministryofjustice/civil-claims-spec/README.md

     cd ../civil-claims-spec
     rake

-Run the specs with selenium
+Run all the specs with selenium

     rake browser=selenium

+or run an individual feature with (see the advanced section below for details):

+    cucumber features/01_Start_a_case/01_Personal_details.feature --wip browser=selenium

 #### Advanced Usage: